akhavr/akhavr.github.io/_posts/2017-10-17-ERC20-Security.md

 title: Constructing ERC20 token that would violate Howey test yet would protect investor more than regulator does.
 Part 1: Security.
 ---

+# Constructing ERC20 token that would violate Howey test yet would protect investor more than regulator does.
+Part 1: Security.

 ## Motivation

 Money was monopolised by state for more than 100 years now.
 Every attempt to issue private money was prosecuted, usually changing the law as it suited those, in power.